Bad Bunny Paris 2026 at Paris La Défense Arena: Family Travel Guide for the Sold-Out Conejo Malo Show

 The concert-mom packing list

-You're flying to Paris in early July, riding the metro to a stadium, attending a sold-out show that runs to midnight, walking your tween home through a Parisian summer night.
+You're flying to Paris in early July, riding the metro to a stadium, attending a sold-out show that runs to midnight, walking your teen home through a Parisian summer night.
 Pack for it.

 Paris La Défense Arena enforces a clear-bag policy at major shows.
 The BAGAIL Clear Stadium Bag at 12 by 12 by 6 inches passes their venue rules.
 The French security teams are thorough.